Jaafaru/Mobile-Application/README.md

-# Mobile-Application
+# Mobile and Web Application
-Mobile Applications using Android Studio and IntelXDK tools
+These cross-plaform applications are developed with java, javascript and HTML5 technologies.